Policy: Section XI

 Before the report is finalized, the Complainant and the Respondent will be given the opportunity to review a copy of the draft of the investigation report, as well as an opportunity to inspect and review all of the evidence obtained as part of the investigation that is directly related to the reported misconduct, including evidence upon which college does not intend to rely in reaching a determination.

 The Complainant and the Respondent will have a ten (10) business day review and comment period to respond in writing to the report and evidence.
-Upon receipt of any additional information by the Complainant or the Respondent, or after the ten (10) day comment period has lapsed without comment, the Investigator(s) will attempt to resolve any remaining questions or concerns.
+Upon receipt of any additional information by the Complainant and the Respondent, or after the ten (10) day comment period has lapsed without comment, the Investigator(s) will attempt to resolve any remaining questions or concerns.

 The Investigator(s) may elect to to share the responses between the parties for additional comment or conduct limited follow-up interviews.
 The Investigator(s) will incorporate relevant elements of the parties’ written responses into the final investigation report, include any additional relevant evidence, make any necessary revisions, and finalize the report.
 The Investigator(s) should document all rationales for any changes made after the review and comment period.
 Similarly, they should include written responses to comments that do not result in changes to the report.